Archival Inference for Eccentric Stellar-Mass Binary Black Holes in Space-Based Gravitational Wave Observations: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Shichao Wu and Alexander Nitz for the helpful discussions.
-This work has been supported by the National Key Research and Development Program of China (No. 2023YFC2206700).
+This work has been supported by the National Key Research and Development Program of China (Grant No. 2023YFC2206700).
+Bayesian inference computations were primarily performed on the SCIAMA HPC cluster, supported by the Institute of Cosmology and Gravitation, University of Portsmouth.
 H.W. acknowledges financial support from the China Scholarship Council (CSC) for the research visit to the University of Portsmouth.
-M.J.W. and I.H. acknowledge support from UKSA through grants ST/X002225/1 and ST/Y004876/1.
-Y.H is supported by the Natural Science Foundation of China (Grants No. 12173104), the science research grants from the China Manned Space Project (CMS-CSST-2025-A13), Fundamental Research Funds for the Central Universities, Sun Yat-sen University, and the 111 Project (Grant No.B20062).
+M.J.W. and I.H. acknowledge support from UKSA through Grants No. ST/X002225/1 and No. ST/Y004876/1.
+Y.H. is supported by the Natural Science Foundation of China (Grants No. 12173104), the science research grants from the China Manned Space Project (CMS-CSST-2025-A13), Fundamental Research Funds for the Central Universities, Sun Yat-sen University, and the 111 Project (Grant No.B20062).